Table of contents

 Ok, probably not, but I’m going to tell you anyway.

-Those are just the PHP files and folders, which is about half the WordPress install.
-The other half of WordPress core consists of 12 database tables.
+Those are just the PHP files and folders in the root (main folder) of a WordPress install, which is only part of the WordPress install.
+The other part of WordPress core consists of 12 database tables.

 You may be wondering: Did she say just say DATABASE!!??!?!

 ..and the answer is that I sure did!
 The majority of content in a WordPress website is stored in the SQL database.
 That includes post content, attachments, user data, links, comments and more.
 If a database is bloated (full of digital clutter) it will be slow and clunky because it takes longer to search through all that clutter to retrieve data.
 So it is best to keep your database minimal and healthy and well organized.
 Ideally a database should be under 2 GB with an options table of less than 5 MB.
 The database is a fundamental part of a WordPress website so if you’re not familiar, read up and get to know because it’s very important for WordPress health.